Providing pet food to ensure that the bond between people and their pet companions is unbroken.

-To address a growing local need, we created our Dog Food Bank that with the addition of providing for feline pet companions became FIDO Pet Food Bank.
+To address a growing local need, we created our Dog Food Bank which was eventually expanded to provide for feline pet companions too, so it is now known as FIDO Pet Food Bank.

 The establishment of our Veterans Program and Pet Needs Pantry followed to address and better support our communities.

 Additionally, FIDO is “on call” to help our communities and individuals when emergencies occur.

 In 2017, our programs provided 531,950 meals and a wide variety of supplies to pet-companions in need!

 Local nonprofit helps struggling pet owners

 by Katherine Kisiel, KATU